mojaveexpressguide/mojaveexpressguide.github.io/docs/Introduction.md

 - Water radiation is ramped up based upon depth.
 - Food heals less.
 - Loot is rarer and weapons & armour have lower conditions when found.
-- The barter skill matters significantly more for buying and selling prices.
+- The Barter skill matters significantly more for buying and selling prices.
 - You can no longer sell weapons & armour under 30% condition.
 - FO3-style item repair is now back.
 The max repair amount of items will be capped to the player's (Repair Skill * 0.6) + 40.
-- The strip is slightly more difficult to get into and costs 4000 caps the direct way now.
+- The strip is more difficult to get into and costs 4000 caps the direct way now.
-- NPCs can't be pickpocketed unless you invest into the Sneak skill.
+- NPCs can't be pickpocketed at all unless you invest into the Sneak skill.

 ---